srgvg/dotfiles/.local/share/doc/youtube_dl/README.txt

     available
 -   upload_date (string): Video upload date (YYYYMMDD)
 -   uploader_id (string): Nickname or id of the video uploader
+-   channel (string): Full name of the channel the video is uploaded on
+-   channel_id (string): Id of the channel
 -   location (string): Physical location where the video was filmed
 -   duration (numeric): Length of the video in seconds
 -   view_count (numeric): How many users have watched the video on the